SERBIAN JOURNAL OF ELECTRICAL ENGINEERING

 If figures are produced by using some advanced simulation software (e.g. MATLAB, FemLAB, etc.) or some graphing software, authors should send original output files or export simulation results to some vector format (e.g. MATLAB or FemLAB graphs can be exported to EPS or printed to PDF format).
 Please, do not just copy pictures and paste them into Word, because Word often converts them into some internal format which does not look so good in high-quality print.
 Embedding is always better solution than copy-paste, while converting to EPS (for vector graphics) or TIFF/PNG (for raster graphics) is the only way to avoid potential problems that might appear at some stage of preparation for printing.

-And, at last, but not least, please do not send us two-column text with multiple images grouped in large floating objects.
-All images should be inserted as INLINE, for easier preparation of the paper.
-If the authors are not sure how to apply some formatting in the simpliest possible way, it is better not to apply any formatting at all, since any complicated solutions just make preparation of the paper for printing more difficult and time consuming (e.g. putting equations and equation numbers into tables instead of using TAB characters as in the provided template).
+And, at last, but not least, please do not send us two-column text or contet with multiple images grouped in large floating objects.
+All images should be inserted as INLINE, for easier preparation of the paper for publication.
+If authors are not sure how to apply some formatting in the simpliest possible way, it is better not to apply any formatting at all, since any complicated solutions just make preparation for printing more difficult and time consuming (e.g. putting equations and equation numbers into tables instead of using TAB characters as in the provided template).
 It is always better to just put figures and figure captions one after another, and we will see if it is possible to put two figures side-by-side or not (for which borderless tables are preferable, since two-column mode just break up header and footer consistency).

-Papers should be submitted by E-mail to tt>email@example.com
+Papers should be submitted by E-mail to email@example.com, or preferably via Open Journal System.